 - Don't smoke.

 - Cut down on alcohol.
-Drinking a lot can lead to bone loss and increase the risk of fractures due to both bone loss and falling.
-People who drink should consume alcohol in moderation.
-Moderate drinking means limiting alcohol intake to 1 drink per day for women and up to 2 drinks per day for men.
+Drinking too much can lead to bone loss and increase the risk of fractures due to both bone loss and falling.
+If you drink alcohol, drink in moderation—no more than one drink a day for women and up to two drinks a day for men.
+One drink is a bottle of beer, a glass of wine, or a shot of liquor.

 - Avoid falls.
 Keeping rooms well lit and free of clutter is one way to prevent falls at home.